Who Makes The Rules For Islamic Finance?

 These consulting firms usually employ a group of Islamic scholars who function like an externalised sharia board, providing guidance and issuing Islamic rulings (fatwas) in exchange for a fee.

-International Standards and Central Bank
+International Standards and Central Banks

 At there international level, there are two supervisory bodies for Islamic finance: the Bahrain-based Accounting and Auditing Organisation for Islamic Financial Institutions (AAOIFI) and the Malaysian Islamic Financial Services Board (IFSB).

-In Bahrain and the United Arab Emirates, AAOIFI standards are mandatory but in most countries, their standards and recommendations are not binding.
+In Bahrain and the United Arab Emirates, AAOIFI standards are mandatory but in most countries their standards and recommendations are not binding.
 If a bank doesn’t comply, there are no sanctions.
 It is up to each country’s government to enforce certain rules through their central banks who impose those rules on sharia boards.

 In all countries—except Sudan and Iran—Islamic finance exists alongside conventional banking.
-For Islamic banks, this means navigatinga dual regulatory framework: the country’s laws and regulations as well assharia compliance.
+For Islamic banks, this means navigating a dual regulatory framework: the country’s laws and regulations as well as sharia compliance.

 arrow-chevron-right-redarrow-chevron-rightbutton-arrow-left-greybutton-arrow-left-red-400button-arrow-left-red-500button-arrow-left-red-600button-arrow-left-whitebutton-arrow-right-greybutton-arrow-right-red-400button-arrow-right-red-500button-arrow-right-red-600button-arrow-right-whitecaret-downcaret-rightclosecloseemailfacebook-square-holdfacebookhamburger-newhamburgerinstagramlinkedin-square-1linkedinpauseplaysearch-outlinesearchsubscribe-digitalsubscribe-printtwitter-square-holdtwitteryoutube